 Vik Muniz in conversation with photography curator Malcolm Daniel.
 Learn more & watch the video

 • Wednesday, September 29, 6:30 p.m.

 Julie Mehretu in conversation with Alison de Lima Greene, curator of modern and contemporary art.
 Learn more & watch the video

 • Monday, October 11, 6:30 p.m.

 Ellen Lesperance and Teresa Margolles discuss “Collectivity in Art” with Latin American art assistant curator Rachel Mohl and prints & drawings curator Dena Woodall.
-Learn more & register
+Learn more & watch the video

 • Monday, November 1, 6:30 p.m.